 Using this website

-The Chiltern & South Bucks Policing Issues Forum (“C&SB PIF”, “the Forum”, “we”, “us”) is an independent community body working in conjunction and Thames Valley Police Chiltern & South Bucks Local Policing Area.
+The Chiltern & South Bucks Policing Issues Forum (“C&SB PIF”, “the Forum”, “we”, “us”) is an independent community body working in conjunction with Thames Valley Police Chiltern & South Bucks Local Policing Area.

 C&SB PIF’s stated objectives are: